MemerGamer/Uptimatum/DEPLOYMENT.md

 This will:

-- Add Bitnami Helm repository
+- Add the CloudNativePG Helm repository
+- Install/upgrade the CloudNativePG operator (`cnpg` release in `cnpg-system`)
-- Create `uptimatum` namespace
+- Create the `uptimatum` namespace (if missing)
-- Deploy PostgreSQL HA cluster (3 nodes)
+- Apply the bootstrap secret and cluster CR to provision a 3-instance PostgreSQL cluster
+- Wait for the cluster to report `Ready`

 ### Step 7: Build and Deploy Application